-Cassidy Styler
+Cassidy UNICODE Styler

 Features

-- Format titles and content with custom patterns
+- Format titles and content with custom patterns and separators.

-- Abbreviate numbers with K (thousand), M (million), B (billion), etc.
+. - Abbreviate numbers with K (thousand), M (million), B (billion), etc.

 Installation

-You can install Cassidy Styler using npm:
+Install Cassidy Styler using npm:

 npm install cassidy-styler